Bottle Typing/Diagnostic Shapes

 The tall and relatively narrow, early American, rectangular, black glass snuff bottle to the right is of a style primarily made from the late 1700s into the 1840s, at which point the next discussed style bottle became the dominant rectangular style through the rest of the century (McKearin & Wilson 1978; Van den Bossche 2001).
 This example is 5.25" tall, has a faint sand pontil scar, and was blown in a dip mold (slight taper from shoulder to heel, uneven shoulder height, no visible mold seams, glass surface textural difference between shoulder and body) forming the distinct body sides; the shoulder and very short neck being formed by hand.
 The finish appears to be a crude string style which was an early finishing process originating during the mid-17th century and little seen after the 1820s due to improved finishing technology (Jones 1986; empirical observations).
 This indicates that this bottle was likely made no later than that, i.e., made between about 1800 and 1825.
 Click on the following links to view more images of this bottle: side view; close-up of the upper body and finish to see the smooth, glossy "free-blown" and seamless appearance of the shoulder (typical of dip mold shoulders) and the very crude finish.
 Also click base view to see the equally seamless and crude base which has a faint, scattered sand pontil in evidence.
 (The faint ring in the middle of the base is simply crudeness not a pontil scar.)
 See Van den Bossche (2001), Plate 357, #3 for a very similar shape and size English example (with flared finish) made about 1800 and Plate 348, #1 for a similar, taller English example dated to about 1840.
 Similar examples of this tall style have been seen by this author to over 9" in height but with the same approximate body width and depth.
 These early dip molded rectangular (and square) snuff bottles were typically blown and body formed in clay molds (McKearin & Wilson 1978).

-The dark olive amber (aka "black glass") rectangular snuff bottle with chamfered corners pictured to the far left is an example that dates from the 1850s based on the context of where it was found in Oregon.
+The dark olive amber (aka "black glass") rectangular snuff bottle with chamfered corners pictured to the far left is an example which dates from the 1850s based on the context of where it was found in Oregon as well as observable diagnostic manufacturing features.
+Click on the image to see a larger version; click side view to see such.
 (The example to the immediate left is of an almost identical type snuff with the original labeling.
 Image courtesy of Glass Works Auctions.)
 Both are examples of the dominant rectangular style made from at least the 1830s until the early 1900s.
 The main difference between this style and the one previously discussed is the ratio between the the height and widest base width.
 Specifically, this "short" style is typically about 1.5 times taller than wider, whereas the earlier style is 2 to 3+ times taller than wider.
 This olive example is 4.25" tall with a base that is 2.6" wide (longest measurement) by 1.7" deep (shortest).

 The amber rectangular snuff with flat chamfered corners to the right has the exact same dimensions as the olive amber snuffs pictured above.
 It was also blown in a true two-piece mold (no separate base plate) as indicated by the mold seam diagonally dissecting the base; click base view showing this very distinct mold seam.
 Besides glass color, the differences between the bottles is that the amber one - dating from the 1870s based on the context it was found - has no pontil scar (i.e., was held for the simple finishing work with a snap case tool), has an early tooled bead finish (tooled finish as described on the Finishing page), and has the earliest embossed base "strength dots" the author has seen on a snuff bottle: two distinct dots with a couple strangely placed smaller ones next to one of the distinct dots (mistake?).
 Mouth-blown snuff bottles of this era into the 20th century do frequently have these embossed dots.
 By the 1920s or so, machine-made square snuffs (discussed below) seemed to have become overwhelmingly dominant and virtually all of those seen by the author have had the embossed dots.
 Click on the following links to see more images of this snuff bottle: side view;; and close-up of the shoulder and tooled finish.